About the course

 Applicants will be required to:

-• carry out a 15 minute teaching and learning activity with a small group of children
+- Carry out a 30 minute teaching and learning activity with a small group of children

-• undertake a short written task reflecting on this teaching activity
+- Undertake a short written task reflecting on the teaching activity

 How school placements work